 Reduce the Sugar

 Don’t let your kids drink their calories.
-Skip the sweetened juice and sports drinks and pack water, 100% orange juice, soy milk, or rice milk instead.
+Skip the sweetened juice and sports drinks and pack water, 100% orange juice, soy milk, or almond milk instead.
 If juice is your child’s preference, orange juice is an excellent choice because it’s packed with Vitamin C and also has folic acid.